Modern Architectures with Angular – Part 1: Strategic Design with Sheriff

 }

 Sheriff considers any folder with an index.ts as a module.
-By default, Sheriff prevents this index.js from being bypassed and thus access to implementation details by other modules.
-The sheriff.config.ts to be set up in the root of the project defines categories (tags) for the individual modules and defines dependency rules (depRules) based on them.
-The following shows a Sheriff configuration for the architecture matrix discussed above:
+By default, Sheriff prevents this index.ts from being bypassed and thus access to implementation details by other modules.

 import { noDependencies, sameTag, SheriffConfig } from '@softarc/sheriff-core';